awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-add-activities.md

 When journey participants arrive on a **yes/no split** activity, they're sent down one of two paths based on their attributes or behaviors\.
 You can use this type of split activity to send journey participants down separate paths based on their membership in a segment\.
 You can also send participants down separate paths based on their interactions with other journey activities\.
 For example, you can divide journey participants based on whether they opened an email that was sent earlier in the journey\.

 **Note**
 To create split activities that send participants down different paths based on push notification events \(such as Open or Received events\), your mobile app has to specify the User ID and Endpoint ID values\.
 For more information, see [Integrating Amazon Pinpoint with your application](https://docs.aws.amazon.com/pinpoint/latest/developerguide/integrate.html) in the *Amazon Pinpoint Developer Guide*\.
+If the Journey segment is at the user\-level, with user\_id in the data and the criteria used for evaluating a conditional split is an endpoint attribute, Amazon Pinpoint processes the journey attributes using a logical OR between the attribute values for the different endpoints of the user\.
+For example, if a single user has multiple endpoints, and if any of these endpoints had the criteria satisfied, all endpoints linked to that user would be grouped together and evaluated as a ‘Yes’, and would go down the ‘Yes’ branch of a Yes/No split activity\.

 **To set up a yes/no split activity**
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/images/journeys-yes-no-split-activity.png)